 When an on-site sewage system is functioning properly, contaminants from the system are greatly reduced or eliminated.
 The Ontario Building Code requires that all septic systems within highly vulnerable areas be included in a Mandatory On-site Sewage System Inspection Program.
 Under the program, inspections are required on a five (5) year cycle.
 These inspections may be administered by the local Health Unit, municipality, or Conservation Authority.
-In the Quinte Region Source Protection Area, all municipalities with septic threats employ municipal staff to undertake these inspections.
+In the Quinte Source Protection Area, all municipalities with septic threats employ municipal staff to undertake these inspections.
 The Quinte Region Source Protection Plan contains a supporting policy, directing municipalities to complete these inspections, as required by the Ontario Building Code, and to prioritize these inspections based on location and age of septics systems.

-Municipalities in the Quinte Region Source Protection Area have completed the initial round of inspections and the majority are in progress with the second round of inspections.
-Some municipalities have delayed inspections planned for 2021 due to COVID-19 restrictions.
+Municipalities in the Quinte Source Protection Area have completed the initial round of inspections and are now in various stages of the second round of inspections.
 Two municipalities completed the second round of inspections in 2021.
-Of the twenty-nine (129) systems inspected, one hundred (100) percent are functioning as designed.
+Of the twenty-nine (29) systems inspected in 2021, one hundred (100) percent are functioning as designed.
+The remaining municipalities have delayed the second round of inspections due to COVID-19 restrictions and/or staff capacity.